amolDeveloper/namaste-react/README.md

 - componendDidMount is called after first render
 - componentDidUpdate is called after every render
 - componentWillUnmount will be called once the component is removed from html.

+# Higher Order Component
+- HOC is a function that takes an component as an input and returns back a component.